By Leah Caldwell | Family & Children | April 2023

 Increased control over the outcome

-Child-inclusive mediation can give parents more control over the outcome of their separation or divorce.
+Child-inclusive mediation can give parents and children more control over the outcome of their separation or divorce.
 In contrast, a court-setting might not give all parties the chance to communicate as openly and freely as mediation allows.
 Parents may be more invested in finding a solution that works for everyone, and may be more likely to adhere to the terms of the agreement.

 Better outcomes for children

 Child-inclusive mediation can have positive outcomes for children by ensuring that their needs and concerns are taken into account in decision-making.
 This is not only important for the mediation process itself, but can also be beneficial long term.
-Children who are involved in the process may feel more empowered and less anxious about the future, and may have a better understanding of the reasons behind their parents' separation or divorce.

 Cost-effective